 How might we use CERN's solar thermal technology to help emerging economies leapfrog unsustainable refrigeration systems and provide sustainable cold storage where it does not yet exist?

-ColdBox is a service that provides solar-powered, sustainable, and modular cold storage through affordable ownership models to farmers in areas where the cold chain does not yet extend.
+ColdBox is a service that provides solar-powered, sustainable, and modular cold storage through affordable ownership models to farmers in areas to which the cold chain does not yet extend.

 As ColdBox is designed for small scale farmers, who generally don’t have much disposable income, its affordability is key.
 To this end it is made cheaper through micro-leasing and collective purchasing power.